ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - Enrollment exit reason
 - Last funding period

-In the FIRST of those two rows, enter in the new site enrollment and funding by completing the following columns:
+In the SECOND of those two rows, enter in the new site enrollment and funding by completing the following columns:
 - Provider
 - Site
 - Age group